alv2017/sftp_config_reader/README.md

 **sftpConfigReader** is a tiny package that reads SFTP client configuration settings stored in **\*.ini** configuration file.

-I created the package for convenience when working on and application that was using Paramiko SFTP library:
+I created this package for convenience when working on an application that was using Paramiko SFTP library:
 [http://www.paramiko.org/](http://www.paramiko.org/)